apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

 ## RabbitMQSourceConnector: From RabbitMQ to eventmesh

-1. launch your rabbitmq server and eventmesh-runtime.
+1. launch your rabbitmq server and EventMesh Runtime.
 2. enable sourceConnector and check `source-config.yml` (Basically the same as `sink-config.yml`)
 3. start your `RabbitMQConnectorServer` and you will find the channel in rabbitmq server.
 4. send a CloudEvent message to the queue and then you will receive the message in eventmesh.